In this guide I cover how to use Paper’s digital pencil, watercolor, and ink tools and techniques to emulate their real world counterparts.

 An underpainting layer can also be used to establish the correct values and confirm the composition of your subject.
 Think of it as sketching with the brush, but instead of making contour lines you are blocking out rough shapes of value to capture your subject.

 Thinking back to elementary school you probably heard the term primary color thrown around.
-The idea of a primary color is that it should be possible to mix every other color out of these three.
+The idea I latched on to was that it should be possible to mix every other color from the primaries.
 Traditionally these three primary colors have been red, yellow, and blue.

-Now I wouldn’t go as far as suggesting you mix primary colors on canvas3 to produce secondary and tertiary colors, but it’s worth understanding how they’re made.
+Now I wouldn’t go as far as suggesting you mix primary colors on a digital canvas2 to produce secondary and tertiary colors, but it’s worth understanding how they’re made on a normal palette.

 On the traditional color wheel complementary colors are across from each other (red and green, blue and orange, yellow and violet).
 When complements are mixed together, they should result in a neutral gray.